 - Volunteer for an organization that champions a cause you’re passionate about.

 - Go to a comedy show and discover new comedians—we’re constantly seeking out the life advice of hilarious women.

-- Turn off your cell phone for a couple hours.
+- Turn off your cell phone for a couple of hours.

 - Get inspired by watching TED Talks—some will even make you happier (and smarter.)